CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **config tacacs authtype**

 This command is used to modify the global value for the TACACS+ authtype.
 When user has not configured server specific authtype, this global value shall be used for that server.

 - Usage:
   ```
   config tacacs authtype (chap | pap | mschap | login)
   ```

+The below command is to configure global value for authtype.

 - Example:
   ```